-The owner of Brew-Tang coffee shop, Aiden Dewhirst, said: “I’ve always been into hip-hop, and I’ve always wanted my own hip-hop joint just somewhere where I can host events with local artists and bring communities together.”
+Owner Aiden Dewhirst said: “I’ve always been into hip-hop, and I’ve always wanted my own hip-hop joint just somewhere where I can host events with local artists and bring communities together.”

 As well as being able to order takeaway coffees and tasty treats, you can order their Killa Beanz and Brew-Tang Mugz.

-Your opportunity to support Brew-Tang during these uncertain times can be made Monday to Thursday 10am-2pm and Saturdays 10am – 4pm at 220 Chapel Street in Salford.
+To support Brew-Tang during these uncertain times, orders can be made Monday to Thursday 10am-2pm and Saturdays 10am–4pm at 220 Chapel Street in Salford.
 Keep updated by following their Facebook Page and Instagram.

 Listen to the interview with Aiden here: